DreamOfTheRedChamber/system-design-interviews/MicroSvcs_RegistryCenter.md

 <!-- /MarkdownTOC -->

 # Registry center
+## Motivation: Use Nginx as an example
+* Nginx is a reverse proxy.
+It knows the application servers' address because it is inside configuration file.
+This approach has some limitations:
+  * When application servers scale up, needs to update Nginx's config file and restart.
+  * When application servers have problems, also need to update Nginx's config file and restart.

 ## Roles and functionalities
 * RPC server:
   * Upon start, send registration information to registry center according to config file (e.g. server.xml)